wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/scheduler/scheduler-get-started-portal.md

 Azure Scheduler implements quotas based on several conditions.
 This section lists the quota thresholds and allows you to change them.
 By default, there is one set of quotas configured.
 The limits of these quota settings are constrained by your plan, and changing the Plan may impact pricing..
 Quotas can be changed to scale your Scheduler.
 Options include:

-1. Max Jobs
+1. Max jobs

-2. Max Frequency
+2. Max frequency

-3. Max Interval
+3. Max interval

 ### History